vyogotech/erpnext-microservices-lib/README.md

 ## Examples

-See the `examples/` directory for complete examples:
+Check the `tests/` and `features/` directories for practical examples:

-- `examples/signup-service/` - Multi-tenant user signup
+- **Multi-tenant user management** - See test cases for user isolation patterns
-- `examples/orders-service/` - Order management with CRUD
+- **Order management with CRUD** - Example resource API implementations
-- `examples/notifications-service/` - Event-driven notifications
+- **Document lifecycle hooks** - Hook registration and usage examples

+For more complex scenarios, refer to the BDD test features in the `features/` directory.

 ## Development